passionatedev1128/everwell/ANALYTICS_VERIFICATION_GUIDE.md

 # Analytics Verification Guide

-This guide shows you how to verify that Google Analytics 4, Facebook Pixel, and Google Tag Manager are working correctly.
+This guide shows you how to verify that Google Analytics 4, HubSpot tracking, and Google Tag Manager are working correctly.

 ## Quick Verification Checklist

 - [ ] Check browser console for initialization messages
 - [ ] Verify dataLayer is populated
 - [ ] Test GA4 with DebugView
-- [ ] Test Facebook Pixel with Events Manager
+- [ ] Test HubSpot events in the console and HubSpot analytics
 - [ ] Test GTM with Preview Mode
 - [ ] Check Network tab for tracking requests